Staggerlee011/serialexperiments/content/posts/kubernetes-sealedsecrets-by-example.md

 ---
 title: "SealedSecrets by Example"
 date: "2021-01-22"
-description: "Deployment and usage of sealed secrets"
+summary: "Deployment and usage of sealed secrets"
 tags: [
     "kubernetes",
 ]